MAY 18 - 20

 Known as Georgia’s “Little Amazon,” the Altamaha is a mighty river.
 It drains the second largest watershed on the east coast into the Atlantic Ocean at a rate of over 100,000 gallons per second.
 Its main stem, forming in Lumber City at the confluence of the Oconee and Ocmulgee rivers, is undammed and free-flowing, creating a relatively intact and healthy ecosystem that is home to more than 100 rare and endangered species – the largest concentration in the state.

 These “Three Rivers” constitute one of the eastern United States’ largest watersheds and are home to some of Georgia’s rarest species.

 On Saturday, we will paddle 14 miles of the Ocmulgee River and Altamaha River.
-After the paddle we will host a low county boil and enjoy live music.
+After the paddle we will host our 50th Anniversary Tent Revival (see below).

 On Sunday, we will explore the mysterious and ecologically-rare Broxton Rocks Nature Preserve and get our feet dirty on a 2-3 mile hike along rocky terrain.
 Thanks to the Georgia Department of Natural Resources and The Nature Conservancy for this opportunity.